Frequently asked questions

 3. Do you make vegan bags?

 We don't currently make vegan bags.
 Our bags use North American vegetable-tanned cow leather (some of it salvaged), which is a by-product of the beef industry.
-Our bags also use beeswax, kindly and sustainably harvested by bee keepers on Manitoulin Island.
+Our bags also use beeswax, kindly and sustainably harvested by bee keepers in Lavigne ON.
 Without these two ingredients, we would typically have to use plastics in their place.
 Plastics used in textiles (polyester, acrylic, nylon, etc.) may make fabrics strong, durable and lightweight, however they are the largest source of micro-plastics in the oceans.
 As the plastic fibres degrade over time, they break off during wear or in the wash, and the tiny particles end up in our waterways.

 All that being said, we are researching ways to effectively use heavy cotton or hemp webbing instead of leather straps - and finding an ethical source and wholesaler for this.